Sewing collars & leashes with an LK-1900BN bartacking machine

 Material moves under clamp

 The last tack requires the webbing point towards you.
 Just lightly suspend that, giving it a lot of slack so the clamp can move around without the material resisting.
 You can do the same thing when the material points to the rear.
-But, for some things it works better to hold it down tight on the plate - and even better against the screw.).
+But, for some things it works better to hold it down tight on the plate - even better against the screw.).

 Other factors: